FNNDSC/pl-pfdicom_tagSub/README.rst

 Description
 -----------

-``pfdicom_tagsub`` is a ChRIS-based application that wraps around pfdicom_tagSub and is used to edit the contents of user-specified DICOM tags..
+``pl-pfdicom_tagsub`` is a ChRIS-based application that wraps around pfdicom_tagSub and is used to edit the contents of user-specified DICOM tags..

 Usage